salmanjaher/c1summitfinal/README.md

 Some parks will have singleton images, and some will have multiple, similarly some will have no images.
 You can remove parks from the list via the the remove park button.

-### `If there are no images for the park there will be no images presented and it will mention that no active images are avaiable.`
+### `If there are no images for the park there will be no images presented and it will mention that no active images are available.`

 ## Scripts